 This more expensive option has a larger capacity and is a great idea for larger homes and nurseries.

 See the best baby sleep sacks for keeping baby warm and comfortable at night.

 This AUZKIN Portable Ceramic Oscillating Space Heater is well-designed and does well as a personal heater.
 I like this one because it is just big enough to get the job done without being large.
 Plus, it works as a fan!

 3 Different Modes– This heater has 4 different modes: high (950 watts), low (450 watts), and nature wind mode (like a very, very light breeze).
 You can oscillate the fan so that it rotates at a 90 degree angle in each direction.
 The ceramic heating mechanism is eco-friendly and very quiet.
 This thing only reaches a max of 30 decibels, which is about the same noise level as a country park.

 Small and Safe- The Keynice is advertised as a “table” heater.
 At only 8 inches by 5 inches, it can sit discreetly on any surface.
 This fire-safe space heater comes equipped with overheating protection, as well as tip-over protection.
 Basically, it will shut down if it senses that anything is wrong.
 This is comforting for going in a baby’s room.

 Drawbacks– The main drawback is the limited heat output because it maxes out at 950 watts.
 Although it does a good job for its category, it will only work well for small spaces.
 The Keynice is in the same price range as a lot of the big-name brand heaters, but it isn’t backed by the same track record.
 Buying an off-brand appliance is always tricky, especially if it isn’t UL or ETL listed.

-This small heater is a good option for just taking the chill out of the air without spending an arm and a leg in electricity.
+This compact heater is a good option for just taking the chill out of the air without spending an arm and a leg in electricity.